dsampinski/mcstatusbot/README.md

 > $list

-Lists all servers in the guild
+List all servers in the guild

 ## Bot admin
 > $admin reload